-- 13. (1) A police officer may arrest without warrant a person on bail in criminal proceedings- - (a) if the officer has reasonable grounds to believe that the person is not likely to surrender to custody; - (b) if the officer has reasonable grounds to believe that the person is likely to break or has broken a condition of his bail; or - (c) if a surety notifies the officer that the person is unlikely to surrender to custody and for that reason wishes to be relieved of his obligations as surety.
+13. (1) A police officer may arrest without warrant a person on bail in Arrest of person on bail criminal proceedings -

+- (a) if the officer has reasonable grounds to believe that the person is not likely to surrender to custody; - (b) if the officer has reasonable grounds to believe that the person is likely to break or has broken a condition of his bail; or - (c) if a surety notifies the officer that the person is unlikely to surrender to custody and for that reason wishes to be relieved of his obligations as surety.

-- (2) A person arrested under subsection (1) shall, as soon as practicable, be brought before - - (a) the court that granted him bail; or - (b) the police officer who granted him bail or, if that officer is not available, an officer of a rank equal to or higher than the rank of the officer that granted him bail, as the case may be. - (3) A court or police officer before whom a person is brought under subsection (2) shall remand the person in custody if the court or officer is of the opinion that the person - - (a) is not likely to surrender to custody; or - (b) is likely to break or has broken a condition of his bail, but if not of that opinion shall release him on bail subject to the same conditions, if any, as were originally imposed.
+(2) A person arrested under subsection (1) shall, as soon as practicable, be brought before - surrender to custody, etc.

+- (a) the court that granted him bail; or - (b) the police officer who granted him bail or, if that officer is not available, an officer of a rank equal to or higher than the rank of the officer that granted him bail, as the case may be.

+(3) A court or police officer before whom a person is brought under subsection (2) shall remand the person in custody if the court or officer is of the opinion that the person - but if not of that opinion shall release him on bail subject to the same conditions, if any, as were originally imposed.